IntersectMBO/plutus/notes/plutus-core/Serialisation/Flat.md

 > 1 (*Cons*) 0000 (The `0` tag using 4 bits for storage) 0 (*Nil*)

 The annotation will not be serialised, and we are left with the constant itself.
-Because it is an variable length signed integer, we first need to find out it's value after conversion to the `ZigZag` format.
+Because it is an variable length signed integer, we first need to find out its value after conversion to the `ZigZag` format.

 > stack repl plutus-core:exe:plc
 > ghci> import Data.ZigZag